revbayes/revbayes.github.io/tutorials/brownian/index.md

 The first moves on the tree which we specify are moves that change the node ages.
-The first move randomly picks a subtree and rescales it, and the second move randomly pick a node and uniformly proposes a new node age between its parent age and oldest child’s age.
+The first move randomly picks a subtree and rescales it, and the second move randomly pick a node and uniformly proposes a new node age between its parent age and oldest child's age.

     moves[++mvi] = mvSubtreeScale(psi, weight=5.0)
     moves[++mvi] = mvNodeTimeSlideUniform(psi, weight=10.0)